TadLeonard/tfatool/README.md

 # tfatool

-This package provides easy access to the features of Toshiba's FlashAir wireless SD card.
+This package provides easy access to
+Toshiba's FlashAir wireless SD card.
 As a library, this project provides a simple abstraction of the FlashAir API.
 As a set of scripts, `tfatool` gives the user a way of synchronizing files and configuring the device from the command line.
+Monitoring FlashAir for new files and syncing them with a local directory is an easy one-liner:
+`flashair-util -s -d /home/tad/Photos`!

 <img align="right" src="_docs/flashair.jpg">

 Features include:

-* `flashair-util`: a command line tool for syncing, copying, listing file on FlashAir
+* `flashair-util`: a command line tool for syncing, copying, listing files on FlashAir
 * `flashair-config`: a command line tool for configuring FlashAir
 * `tfatool.command`: abstraction of FlashAir's [command.cgi](https://flashair-developers.com/en/documents/api/commandcgi/)
 * `tfatool.config`: abstraction of FlashAir's [config.cgi](https://flashair-developers.com/en/documents/api/configcgi/)